 The average UK house price is often higher than what many first-time buyers can afford so getting on the property ladder can be made difficult.
-Thankfully, there are a number of ways to buy a house, even when on a low income.
+Thankfully, there are a number of ways to buy a house, even when the income required mortgage is lower than your income.

 One option is a JBSP mortgage which allows the buyer to purchase a property with the help of up to 3 other people, typically a parent and other family members, who agree to put their names down on the mortgage application.